 Where an individual is enrolled in a Health Home the CCBHC must make the appropriate care linkage and conduct care coordination activities solely with the Health Home.
 Individuals cannot receive TCM through the CCBHC and receive Health Home Care Management services at the same time.

-Psychiatric rehabilitation services (PRS);
+Psychiatric rehabilitation services (PRS)

 CCBHCs shall provide directly, or through a DCO, evidence-based rehabilitation services for both mental health and substance use disorders.